Asayl01/Teachable_Machine_ImgClassifier/Readme.md

 After training the model in Teachable Machine, I exported it in TensorFlow → Keras format, which provided two files:
 - keras_model.h5
 - labels.txt

--
+Then, I copied the sample Python code provided by Teachable Machine and pasted it into a new Google Colab notebook.
-Then, I copied the sample Python code provided by Teachable Machine, and pasted it into a new Google Colab notebook.
+After making minor adjustments, such as specifying the input images, the script successfully classified test images based on the trained model.
-After minor adjustments (like specifying the input image), the script was able to classify test images based on the trained model.
+For testing, I used two images uploaded directly within the Google Colab environment.

 ### Issues Faced
 - Error loading `keras_model.h5` in Google Colab — usually caused by TensorFlow version mismatch.